bigmovers/pumpfun-bundler/README.md

 # Pump.Fun Launch Bundle Tool

-Welcome to **Pump.Fun Launch Bundle Tool** - the ultimate solution for maximizing the potential of your launches on the Solana chain.
+Welcome to **Pump.Fun Launch Bundle Tool** - the ultimate solution to bundle on Pump.Fun with advanced profile creation + anti-bubblemaps.

-This tool offers the best, fastest, and most efficient self-bundling scripts, enabling you to create a pool with your own 25 buyers in one single bundle.
+This tool offers the best, fastest, and most efficient self-bundling script for Pump.Fun, enabling you to launch a token with 20 different wallets(and profiles).

+The launches are completely bubblemaps-proof.
+Check the coin example link below the demo video.

 **NO HIDDEN FEES, NO BULLSHIT**